 The country is one of the youngest in Europe, having gained its independence in 2006.
 But its relative youth does not mean it lacks in History.
 Walking through its medieval towns feels like being transported back in time.
-A picturesque example of this is the city of Kotor, standing snug between mountain and Bay.
+A picturesque example of this is the city of Kotor, standing snugly between the mountain and the Bay.

 The Bay of Kotor

 We crossed into Montenegro from Croatia, driving on roads snaking through rocky mountains.
 After a while, the road opens up onto a vast expanse of shimmering blue water: the famous Bay of Kotor.
 There are many viewpoints on the road and no doubt why that is, with a view like this one!

 The drive reminded me of a road trip we did in Norway, back in 2016.
 The similarities between the two areas (though very distinct in their own right!) are such that the Bay is often nicknamed as the "Fjords of the South".

 The shoreline extends to a little over 100km and is dotted with small villages surrounded by a couple of massifs from the Dinaric Mountains: Mount Lovcen and Mount Orjen.
 The Verige Strait is the narrowest and perhaps most picturesque section of the Bay.
 Historically, this was a strategic point to obstruct entry into the wealthy cities within the Bay.